-- Important instruction for giving the answer of above question. - Do not use diagram for the explanation of this guestion if it is instructed to use schedule and do not use schedule if the explanation of this question asked with the help of diagram.
+- □ Important instruction for giving the answer of above question. - Do not use diagram for the explanation of this question if it is instructed to use schedule and do not use schedule if the explanation of this question asked with the help of diagram.

-· Do not explain the behaviour of marginal product with the help of schedule and diagram.
+• Do not explain the behaviour of marginal product with the help of schedule and diagram.
 If there is instruction to explain only the behaviour of total product.

-Do not explain the behaviour of total product with help of schedule and diagram if there is instruction to explain only the behaviour of marginal product.
+• Do not explain the behaviour of total product with help of schedule and diagram if there is instruction to explain only the behaviour of marginal product.

-- Q. 2.
+Q.2.
 What is producer's equilibrium?
 Explain the conditions of producer's equilibrium through the 'marginal cost and marginal revenue' approach.
+Use diagram/schedule.

-Use diagram/schedule. - Ans.
+- Ans.
 Producer's equilibrium refers the stage of level of output where producer is attaining maximum profit or mininum loss.
 The conditions of producer's equilibrium through the marginal cost and marginal revenue approach are as follows. - 1.
-Marginal cost should be equal to marginal revenue.
+Marginal cost should be equal to marginal revenue. - 2.
+With the increase in output after equilibrium marginal cost should be greater than marginal revenue.